Accreditation Frequently Asked Questions

 This is considered moderate sedation.
 In order to provide moderate sedation, you must first meet the educational requirements set out in the Standards and then register with, and have your qualifications approved, by BCCOHP.

-No, CDAs cannot give medications to patients.
+No, LDAs cannot give medications to patients.
 Only dentists, physicians, or registered nurses acting under orders and direct supervision of a dentist/physician may give medications to patients.

 Your letter from BCCOHP approving your qualifications is your sedation permit.